 Regional Talent ID Camps

 The mission of USA Cycling's Regional Talent ID Camps is to Provide USA Cycling with Jr. Talent Evaluations while Offering Athletes a Pathway to Develop Their Cycling Ability.
-Our Talent ID Camps are the first step for young athletes to enter into the USA Cycling development pipeline, providing them guidance and development towards their cycling future.
-USA Cycling Regional Talent ID Camps are for athletes racing age 14 to 21 years and attendees should have some racing experience.
+Our Talent ID Camps are the first step for young male and female athletes to enter into the USA Cycling development pipeline, providing them guidance and development towards their cycling future.
+USA Cycling Regional Talent ID Camps are for athletes racing age 14 to 19 years and attendees should have some racing experience.

 The primary goal of the Talent ID Camps is to recognize athletes who, at an early age, show signs of potential future success in cycling.
 Receiving instruction from some of USA Cycling’s finest coaches, the camps also provide the necessary framework to improve the athletes skillset, thus progressing their cycling development.
 Regional Talent ID Camps provide vital input towards selecting riders for international competition and/or a national camp.
 80 percent of athletes invited to our National Talent ID Camp have attended a Regional Talent ID Camp.

-*The June 8-13 Flagstaff camp cost ranges from $850-$950 as this is a USA Cycling Tour de l'Abitibi Selection Camp open to junior males racing age 17-18 who hold a USAC racing license of cat 3 or above.
-A team of six will be selected from the camp to participate in the 2014 Tour De l’Abitibi.
-This team will have their team entry paid, but additional costs such as airfare, vehicle rental, and staff compensation will be the responsibility of the selected riders.
-If participation warrants, a second team may be selected, although no financial compensation will be provided.
-This selection camp will be limited to 24 riders.
+*The June 4-9 Flagstaff camp is open to junior males racing age 17-18 only who hold a USAC racing license of cat 3 or above.
+A team of six will be selected from the camp to participate in the 2017 Tour De l’Abitibi (July 17-23).
+This selection camp will be limited to 23 riders.
 For more info contact Barney King at email@example.com or by phone at 602-410-4358.

 While all camps aim to provide athletes with equivalent learning opportunities, each camp has a uniqueness all to its own.
 To find out more about the features of each camp, click here.